Frequently Asked Questions

 Hong Kong's number portability system relies on a central database, real-time validation layer, connected operator networks, and a customer interface, managed by the OFCA for efficient and secure number porting.

-Understanding Hong Kong Phone Number Formats
+Hong Kong Phone Number Format Explained

 Mobile Numbers